On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

 Here $\Delta_{\M_n}$ represents the graph-Laplacian, as defined in equation \eqref{eq:graphlaplacian} below, and the minimum is taken over square integrable functions on the point cloud $\M_n.$ Precisely, the solution $u_n^*$ to \eqref{min:SA} is the mode (or MAP for \emph{maximum a posteriori}) of the posterior distribution $\mun$ in \eqref{eq:posteriorunknownm} with a Gaussian prior $\pin = N(0, \Delta_{\M_n}^{-s})$.

-The Bayesian problem \eqref{eq:posteriorunknownm} and the variational problem \eqref{min:SA} are \emph{intrinsic} in the sense that they are constructed without reference to the ambient space (other than through its metric), working in the point cloud $\M_n.$ In order to address the \emph{generalization problem} of assigning labels to points $\x \notin \M_n$ we use interpolation operators that turn functions defined on the point cloud into functions defined on the ambient space.
-We will restrict our attention to the family of $k$-NN interpolants defined by
+The Bayesian problem \eqref{eq:posteriorunknownm} and the variational problem \eqref{min:SA} are \emph{intrinsic} in the sense that they are constructed without reference to the ambient space (other than through its metric), working in the point cloud $\M_n.$ In order to address the \emph{generalization problem} of assigning labels to points $\x \notin \M_n$ we use interpolation maps that turn functions defined on the point cloud into functions defined on the ambient space.
+We will restrict our attention to the family of $k$-NN interpolation maps defined by

-where $N_k(x)$ is the set of $k$-nearest neighbors in $\M_n$ to $\x$; here the distance used to define nearest neighbors is that of the ambient space.
+where $N_k(\x)$ is the set of $k$-nearest neighbors in $\M_n$ to $\x$; here the distance used to define nearest neighbors is that of the ambient space.
 Within our Bayesian setting we consider $\mathcal{I}_{n \sharp} \mun$, the push-forward of $\mun$ by $\mathcal{I}_n$, as the fundamental object that allows us to assign labels to inputs $\x\notin \M_n$, and quantify the uncertainty in such inference.
-The need of interpolation maps also appears in the context of intrinsic variational approaches to binary classification \cite{trillos2017new} or in the context of variational problems of the form \eqref{min:SA}: the function $u_n^*$ is only defined on $\M_n,$ and hence should be extended to the ambient space via an interpolation map $\mathcal{I}_n$.
+The need of interpolation maps also appears in the context of intrinsic variational approaches to binary classification \citep{trillos2017new} and in the context of variational problems of the form \eqref{min:SA}: the function $u_n^*$ is only defined on $\M_n,$ and hence should be extended to the ambient space via an interpolation map $\mathcal{I}_n$.

-Intrinsic approaches contrast with \emph{extrinsic} ones, such as manifold regularization \cite{belkin2005towards}, \cite{belkin2006manifold}.
+Intrinsic approaches contrast with \emph{extrinsic} ones, such as manifold regularization \citep{belkin2005towards,belkin2006manifold}.
 This method solves a variational problem of the form

 where now the minimum is taken over functions in a reproducing kernel Hilbert space $\H_K$ defined over the \textit{ambient} space $\R^d,$ and $u|_{\M_n}$ denotes the restriction of $u$ to $\M_n.$ The kernel $K$ is defined in $\R^d$ and the last term in the objective functional, not present in \eqref{min:SA}, serves as a regularizer in the ambient space; the parameter $\zeta \geq 0$ controls the weight given to this new term.
 Bayesian and extrinsic formulations may be combined in future work.